 “Loosen and Liquefy” is how a lot of us describe simple back and forth rhythmic work for the entire length of the feet and ankles.
 It is universally used by Massage Therapists and Reflexologists alike.

 I also take the ankles through the motions of the entire Cursive Alphabet.
 When I used to work in an Occupational Therapy clinic, this was a successful homework assignment for the patients.
 Thank You, Theresa Hebert, OT extraordinaire, for sharing that and many other things with me.

 Follow this by addressing the loosening of all three arches, toes, and the plantar side's diaphoretic line.
 Wring, twist, rock, and roll everything you can, pain-free.

 Address the cause of any deviations such as calf restrictions, shin splits, and common eversion/ inversion patterns.

 Finish with a refreshing and quickly absorbing massage medium.
 I like Polar Lotion.

-I’m not being very technical here because I do not want you to get bogged down on how well you know your kinesiology.
+I’m not very technical here because I do not want you to get bogged down on how well you know your kinesiology.
 Instead, I want you to slow down your work.
 Sink in and really feel what is going on in these tissues.
 My mantra for this is a quote from Dr. Ida P. Rolf “Healing is the intuitive art of wooing nature.”
-I have been practicing a long time and I am still rewarded when clients become reconnected and grounded from this work.
+I have been practicing for a long time, and I am still rewarded when clients become reconnected and grounded from this work.
 It’s mindful and meditative in a way that I don’t always get to enjoy.

 Be well, Do good work, and write us about how important you think groundwork is.